buryhoganllc/sonic-playground-guides/guides/intuiface.md

 ### Authentication

 All admin accounts on the host machines use the admin credentials.
-Refer to the `Credentials.txt` file.
+A kiosk mode accout (`sp-show`) runs by default.
+Refer to the `Credentials.txt` file for more information.

-All Intuiface host machines run in a non-admin “show” account called `sp-show` with a password of `s0n1csh0w`.
-It is unlikely that you will ever need to enter these credentials.

 #### Jump Desktop Configuration